School Governor Voluntary Role

 What We're Looking For:

-People who are over 18, can pass an enhanced dbs check, have skills and time to offer a school board
+People who are over 18, can pass an enhanced DBS check, have the passion to support education and time to offer a school board.

 Summary